Idaradav/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints the result of POWER divided by DIVIDE, followed by a new line script that displays the result of BREATH to the power LOVE script that displays the result of BREATH to the power LOVE
+script that prints the result of POWER divided by DIVIDE, followed by a new line script that displays the result of BREATH to the power LOVE script that displays the result of BREATH to the power LOVE Write a script that converts a number from base 2 to base 10